Berwick Border bridge to be lit up red for World AIDS Day

 The Royal Border Bridge in Berwick is to be lit up red on December 1 to mark World AIDS Day and remind the county that HIV and AIDS have not gone away.

-The red colour has been chosen for its associated with the red ribbon which is often worn as a sign of support for those who have been affected by HIV.
+The red colour has been chosen for its association with the red ribbon, which is often worn as a sign of support for those who have been affected by HIV.

-“We’d encourage anyone who thinks they might be at risk of HIV to get themselves checked out straight away.
-It can be done very discreetly by ordering a home testing kit online or through your local sexual health service or your GP.
+“We’d encourage anyone who thinks they might be at risk of HIV to get themselves checked out straight away and engage with our local sexual health services around the range of prevention measures now available for free.
+It can be done very discreetly by ordering a home testing kit online, or through your local sexual health service, or your GP.
 All of these services are free and confidential.”

 You can order a home testing kit from www.freetesting.hiv

-Or to find out more about the Northumberland Sexual Health service visit www.northumbria.nhs.uk/sexual-health
+Or to find out more about the Northumberland Sexual Health Service visit www.northumbria.nhs.uk/sexual-health-services